rmarji/AI-Principles-Book/content/chapters/chapter-1.md

 ## Assessment

-1. How much of my current work time is spent on activities that an AI agent could potentially handle—coordination, research, routine communication, information synthesis?
+1. How much of my current work time is spent on activities that an AI agent could potentially handle-coordination, research, routine communication, information synthesis?

 2. Where on my calendar last week did I do work that was beneath my pay grade but above what I could practically delegate to existing resources?